US says Iran behind 'probable death' of ex-FBI agent - RFI

 Washington (AFP)

-Releasing the finding a month before President-elect Joe Biden takes office, Donald Trump's administration urged his successor to prioritize the release of at least three Americans in Iranian custody as his team expects to resume diplomacy with the US adversary.
+Releasing the finding a month before President-elect Joe Biden takes office, Donald Trump's administration urged his successor to prioritize the release of at least three Americans in Iranian custody as part of an expected resumption of diplomacy.

-"The government of Iran pledged to provide assistance in bringing Bob Levinson home, but it has never followed through," FBI Director Christopher Wray said in a statement on Monday.
+"The government of Iran pledged to provide assistance in bringing Bob Levinson home, but it has never followed through," FBI Director Christopher Wray said in a statement.

 "The truth is that Iranian intelligence officers -- with the approval of senior Iranian officials -- were involved in Bob's abduction and detention."

-The sanctions in themselves are largely symbolic as Iranian agents are unlikely to have bank accounts in the United States, although the move will impede their international movements.
+The sanctions in themselves were largely symbolic as Iranian agents were unlikely to have bank accounts in the United States, although the move will impede their international movements.

-A senior US official, speaking to reporters on condition of anonymity, called on the incoming Biden administration to address missing Americans.
+A senior US official, speaking to reporters on condition of anonymity, called on the incoming Biden administration to address the question of missing Americans.

 "There should be no agreement negotiated with Iran ever again that doesn't free the Americans who are unjustly detained in that country," the official said, saying that Iran's clerical regime "is 41 years old and has a 41-year-old record of hostage-taking."